 God's Ten Commandments are the divine law and standard that regulate human conduct.
 As our world testifies, they are still very much needed today!

-The Ten Commandments open with the most important, the one puts our relationship with God in its proper perspective.
-John Ritenbaugh explains this simple but vital command.
+The Ten Commandments open with the most important, the one that puts our relationship with God in its proper perspective.
+It is a simple but vital command.

-No one seems to talk much about sin anymore, but it still exists!
-John Ritenbaugh explains the basics of sin and the great effects it produces on our lives.
+No one seems to talk about sin anymore, but it still exists and continues to wreak havoc!
+Scripture describes sin and its great effects in our lives.